San Jose IBM PC Club - Web Hosting FAQ's

 What programs do I need to build my Web site?

 You will need a program to build Web pages, and this can be done with a text editor or an html editor.
 Also, you will need a program to upload, download, and edit your Web site.
-Some SFTP programs are described in the help pages under Web hosting.
+Some FTP programs are described in the help pages under Web hosting.

 Do I need to learn HTML to build a Web site?